What You Should Know About Negligence

 This is a legal obligation to exercise the same level of reasonable care that another person would exercise in a similar situation.

-Drivers have a duty of care to operate their vehicles safely and in accordance with all traffic laws in order to prevent chaos and injury to others on the road.
+All drivers on the road have a duty of care to operate their vehicles safely and in accordance with all traffic laws in order to prevent chaos and injury to others on the road.

 In some cases, your attorney will need to consult experts to determine the specific duty of care for the situation where your injury occurred.